 - When space allows, we gladly work with other shelters to transfer their adoptable animals to the Potter League to insure more animals find homes.

 - The Potter League believes in working collaboratively with many other organizations.

-Our doors are opened to all unwanted animals in Newport County and beyond – the ill, the aged, the dangerous, the badly behaved and the unappealing as well as the highly adoptable animals.
+Our doors are opened to all unwanted animals in Rhode Island and beyond – the ill, the aged, the dangerous, the badly behaved and the unappealing as well as the highly adoptable animals.
 We have great concern over what might happen to those deemed less desirable if we close our doors to these animals.
 Would they suffer as strays on the street after being abandoned?
 All unwanted animals deserve compassionate handling and a fair chance for a good life… and they will receive it here at the Potter League for Animals.